-The Bonds are a new issue of securities with no established trading market or prior trading history and there can be no assurance regarding the future development of a market for the Bonds, the ability of holders of the Bonds to sell their Bonds or the price for which such holders may be able to sell their Bonds.
-While Uruguay intends to issue similar bonds in the international capital markets in the future, Uruguay has not issued to date any instrument of similar maturity comparable to the Bonds.
-Uruguay has been advised by the underwriters that the underwriters may make a market in the Bonds but they are not obligated to do so and may discontinue market making at any time without notice.
-Uruguay will apply to admit the Bonds to trading on the London Stock Exchange after the Issue Date.
-No assurance can be given as to the liquidity of the trading market for the Bonds.
-The price at which the Bonds will trade in the secondary market is uncertain.
+Uruguay has been advised by the underwriters that the underwriters may make a market in the bonds but they are not obligated to do so and may discontinue market making at any time without notice.
+Uruguay has applied to list the bonds on the London Stock Exchange.
+No assurance can be given as to the liquidity of the trading market for the bonds.
+The price at which the bonds will trade in the secondary market is uncertain.